 Kendall Alley is one of the many cobblestone thoroughfares which snake through Old Town Pasadena’s commercial blocks, many of which feature hideaway bars, cafes, and even movie theater complexes.
-This particular alley, which looks much as it did in the 1930’s, has been featured in films such as Pulp Fiction, Paper Moon, and The Sting.
+This particular alley, which looks much as it did in the 1930’s, has been featured in films such as Pulp Fiction, Paper Moon, Live Free or Die Hard, and The Sting.

 The namesake of the alley is Bela Otis Kendall, a Pasadena real estate developer whose existing Old Town buildings include the Kinney Kendall Building on Colorado Boulevard, and the Auditorium on Union Street.

 Plan Your Trip

 Follow us on social media to add even more wonder to your day.Follow us on Twitter Like us on Facebook Follow Us on Instagram No Thanks Visit AtlasObscura.com

 No purchase necessary.
 Winner will be selected at random on 06/01/2023.
 Offer available only in the U.S. (including Puerto Rico).
 Offer subject to change without notice.
 See contest rules for full details.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook